maorbrantz/Pac-Man/README.md

 ## Application Components

-- **PACMAN APP**: A Node.js-based front-end for the Pac-Man game.
+- **Pac-Man App**: A Node.js-based front-end for the Pac-Man game.
-- **DATABASE**: MongoDB for game data persistence, deployed using a Kubernetes StatefulSet with persistent storage.
+- **Database**: MongoDB for game data persistence, deployed using a Kubernetes StatefulSet with persistent storage.

 ## Architecture Overview